dataScientist11/Machine_Learning_stockPrediction/README.md

 # stockPrediction

-### For this project the dependencies i used were:
+### For this project the dependencies I used were:

 from sklearn.grid_search import GridSearchCV from sklearn import grid_search